-(Update: According to research I’ve performed, Supremo Control is legitimate software.
+(Update: According to some research I’ve performed, Supremo Control seems to be legitimate software.
 Scammers commonly want to gain remote access to your PC, and they will use valid tools to do this.
 Supremo Control software is not the problem in this case.
 The scammers who are using the software ARE the problem.
-Don’t blame Supremo!)
+Don’t blame Supremo!

 While he continued to give me instructions, I was already logged into my local CentOS 7 test machine, and so got a copy of the homepage and of the “Download” page of this malicious website.